My Guide to Travel

 I make a solo trip around once a month and have created a set of routines that serve me well.
-I find travelling to be an important component of being an academic because it provides time and space to concentrate and reflect (i.e. travelling helps me to be a secular hermit).
+I find travelling to be an important component of being an academic because it provides time and space to concentrate and reflect.
 Some of the advice below is a little haphazard, but it’s a work in progress.

-For very short trips I’ll use a hold all but for anything more than 3 nights I’ll take my Rimowa Topas.
-This has the benefit of holding everything I need (i’ve used it for 2 week beach holidays) but small enough to fit as carry on if necessary.
-This can be handy if there’s a queue for bag drop but I prefer to check it.
-I’ve only ever had my suitcase go missing once and so I wouldn’t keep critical documents in it, but they are hassle to carry around with you (especially if you like to spend time at the airport).
-I very rarely clear customs before the bags are at reclaim so I don’t feel that checked baggage slows me down.
+For very short trips I’ll use a hold all but for anything more than 3 nights I’ll take a suitcase.
+From 2008-2022 I used my Rimowa Topas.
+This has the benefit of holding everything I need (I’ve used it for 2 week beach holidays) but small enough to fit as carry on if necessary, which is handy if there’s a queue for bag drop but I prefer to check it.
+I’ve only ever had my suitcase go missing once and don’t keep critical documents in it, but they are hassle to carry around with you (especially if you like to spend time at the airport).
+I very rarely clear customs before the baggage area at reclaim so I don’t feel that checked baggage slows me down.
 And for connecting flights it makes things significantly easier.

 If you’re going to a conference don’t forget:

-- Swimming trunks (hotel will usually have a pool)
+- Swimming trunks (hotel will often have a pool).

 I carry a charging station whenever I have a bag with me.
 The main items are a spare battery (handy for on the plane) and charging cables.
-This is all you need because usually there’ll be a USB socket in the back of the TV.
-However I love the design of the Mu classic and the phone charges much quicker from a wall socket.
-I tend to think that an adaptor is not worth the added hassle but perhaps Mu can change my mind.
+I love the design of the Mu classic for when I’m in the UK but prefer to use a European or US charger (instead of taking an adapter) when abroad.
 I also include a small torch for blackouts.

 A good wash bag should be light and adapt to the contents.
 There’s no point having a bulky item of luggage that is only half full.
 I pack the following:

 - After shave bullet (note I refer to is as an “after shave bullet” rather than a “perfume atomiser”)